Our teams are fully mobilized so that you can travel in complete safety. Passengers and employees’ health and safety are our first priority.

 Our transportation services are adapted to guarantee a safe and sustainable mobility for everyone.
 We support local and regional governmental policies to control the spread Coronavirus in countries where we operate.
 We adapt the preventative and control measures accordingly to the specificities of each country and region.

 Our main measures, in accordance with local context:

-daily disinfection of our vehicles,
+regular disinfection of our vehicles and facilities,

 mobilization of our teams to help supervise the wear of masks by passengers where it is recommended,

-To guarantee the distancing in our vehicles and on the platforms, we ask our passengers to restrict their travel to essential ones, in particular those needed for their professional life, and to give priority to walking or cycling.
-Working from home should also be preferred whenever it is possible.
 It is vital not to saturate public transportation and to prevent a massive use of personal cars, known as a major factor of pollution and congestion in cities.
 We also call on passengers to adapt their travel time when moving to smooth the rush hour period.

 A special European fund is needed to support public transportation to meet the challenges of lockdown exit

 Since the beginning of the health crisis, public transportation ridership has logically collapsed throughout Europe with the introduction of containment; according to the UITP, the reduction in ridership in some European cities has reached more than 85%.